BoltzExchange/boltz-client/docs/index.md

 The swap mnemonic is used to derive the private keys for each swap.
 It is recommended to back this mnemonic up in a secure location, as it can be used to recover funds locked in swaps in the case the database of the daemon is lost.

-**You will not be able to create any swaps if no swap mnemonic is setup**

 On initial startup, the client will generate a new swap mnemonic and store it in the database.
 It can be viewed with the `boltzcli swapmnemonic get` command or changed using the `boltzcli swapmnemonic set` command.

 ### CLI